 This combo of features deploys Canon to deliver a competitive edge.
 The EOS 1D X Mk II also has a brand new sensor that has resulted in a modest increase in resolution from 18.1 to 20.2 million effective pixels along with speed and low-light shooting.

-Moreover, the sensor also has an A/D converter circuitry which means the pixel’s analog signal doesn’t have to travel far to be converted into a digital signal so there is less opportunity for noise to be introduced.
-Additionally, to this, there are two Digic 6+ processors which use complex noise-reduction algorithms to further keep the noise levels down.
+Moreover, the sensor also has an A/D converter circuitry, which means the pixels’ analog signal doesn’t have to travel far to be converted into a digital signal.
+Hence, there is less opportunity for noise to be introduced.
+Additionally, to this, two Digic 6+ processors use complex noise-reduction algorithms to keep the noise levels further down.

 Then it is equipped with the latest CFast 2.0 memory cards.
-This latest memory card technology not only benefits continuous shooting speed and buffer depth but also compatibility with existing memory cards.
-Now, this Canon not only has super-fast continuous shooting speeds but to keep up with it, it also has an amazing autofocus system.
+This newest memory card technology benefits continuous shooting speed and buffer not only depth but also compatibility with existing memory cards.
+Now, this Canon not only has super-fast constant shooting speeds but to keep up with it, it also has a fantastic autofocus system.
 It is updated with an expanded AF area, an adaptive 3D tracking system, and a new AI Servo AF III+ system.

-This leads to improved tracking sensitivity for subjects and adjusts to your movements as well as the subjects.
-Then this autofocus tracking is also aided by a 360,000-pixel RGB+IR metering sensor for enhanced detection.
+This leads to improved tracking sensitivity for subjects and adjusts to your movements as well as the topics.
+Then this autofocus tracking is also aided by a 360,000-pixel RGB+IR metering sensor for enhanced Detection.
 It has phase-detection autofocus points to enable faster focusing in live view and video mode.
-Another of its major new features is 4K video which is the first time it’s been introduced on a stills-orientated Canon DSLR.
+Another of its significant new features is 4K video, which is the first time it’s been introduced on a stills-orientated Canon DSLR.

 - Excellent control layout